Enjoy our list of Verona restaurants for the best local of food and wine – Buon appetito!

 Antica Bottega del Vino

-A favorite places for a glass of wine, and not just for us.
+A favorite place for a glass of wine, and not just for us.
 It definitely gets a best Verona restaurant label.
 During Vinitaly and just about any weekend it is standing-room-only.

 Find a great wine-by-the-glass selection, unique flights as well as lunch and dinner of traditional food of Verona.
 Sara of Romeo and Juliet Guide says they have the best risotto with Amarone in town.